squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 === Timeouts with Squid not running in the router directly ===

- {i} /!\ the above configuration assumes that squid is running on the router OR has a direct connection to the Internet without having to go through the capture router again.
+ {i} /!\ The above configuration assumes that squid is running on the router OR has a direct connection to the Internet without having to go through the capture router again.
 For both outbound and return traffic.

 If your network topology uses a squid box sitting the '''inside''' the router which passes packets to Squid.
 Then you will need to explicitly add some additional configuration.

-We can't point to exact routing configuration since it will depend on your router.
+The WCCPv2 example is provided for people using Cisco boxes.
+For others we can't point to exact routing configuration since it will depend on your router.
 But you will need to figure out some rule(s) which identify the Squid outbound traffic.
-Dedicated router interface, service groups, TOS set by Squid tcp_outgoing_tos, and MAC source have all been found to be useful under specific situations. '''IP address rules are the one thing guaranteed to fail'''.
+Dedicated router interface, service groups, TOS set by Squid SquidConf:tcp_outgoing_tos, and MAC source have all been found to be useful under specific situations. '''IP address rules are the one thing guaranteed to fail'''.

  {i} I should not really need to say it; but these exception rules '''MUST''' be placed before any of the capture TPROXY/DIVERT rules.

- {i} Note that WCCP/WCCPv2 devices are documented as automatically identifying and permit the proxy traffic outbound.
+ {i} Note that WCCP/WCCPv2 device rules usually documented are automatically identifying and permit the proxy traffic outbound.
 These tend to use IP address which '''no longer works when TPROXYv4 spoofing is used'''.
-Newer devices ''may'' be using interface characteristics, but don't assume so without.
+Use the above config without changes unless you are very certain about what you are doing.
+Newer devices ''may'' be using interface characteristics, but don't assume so without good testing.

 = References =